Advocacy Resources

 - PBM Profiteering: Kansas employer case study

-- Share feedback after your meeting: Fill out the Legislator Meeting Completed form to share important insights with our lobbyists
+Share feedback after your meeting: Fill out the Legislator Meeting Completed form to share important insights with our lobbyists.
+We will also have paper copies of this available on site if needed.

 - Legislator Meeting Scheduled